 Stick to raising limits and you’re far less likely to be faced with caterpillar death and disease…

 However, this is the period when diseases can start to rear their ugly heads, so keep a close eye on your caterpillar cage guests. 🐛🔍

 (Monarch Diseases and Parasites will be covered in another post.)

-Please read through the comments below for more info about Large Monarch Caterpillars & Milkweed Emergencies.
+Please read through the comments below or click the help desk icon for more info about Large Monarch Caterpillars & Milkweed Emergencies.
 For further assistance raising healthy butterflies, a ✬✬✬✬✬ rated PDF download on How To Raise More Monarchs, with Less Effort is available for purchase HERE